MICS-Lab/novae/docs/faq.md

 ### How to use the GPU?

-Using a GPU may significantly speed-up the training or inference of Novae.
+Using a GPU may significantly speed up Novae's training or inference.

 If you have a valid GPU for PyTorch, you can set the `accelerator` argument (e.g., one of `["cpu", "gpu", "tpu", "hpu", "mps", "auto"]`) in the following methods: [model.fit()](../api/Novae/#novae.Novae.fit), [model.fine_tune()](../api/Novae/#novae.Novae.fine_tune), [model.compute_representations()](../api/Novae/#novae.Novae.compute_representations).